The old classic!

 I am not sure how this issue can be fixed as it would require updating all of the older levels in addition to new ones.

-I know at one point the developers have done this as there used to be a blocker the Toffee Tornado found in some levels that were removed from the game because of how annoying it was.
+I know at one point the developers have done this as there used to be a blocker the Toffee Tornado found in some levels that was removed from the game because of how annoying it was.

 I also know some older levels get “nerfed”.
 That is to say, it made easier, over time.